Office Ou

 The building will be designed in accordance with the provisions in Part 9 of the OBC.

 The proposed alternative solution incorporates active and passive fire protection measures designed to achieve timely, unimpeded egress without undue delays during emergencies.
 These measures are informed by well-established research and standards, including NFPA 101, Life Safety Code, and NFPA 13R, Standard for Sprinkler Systems in Low-Rise Residential Occupancies.
-Key compensatory measures include:

 Analysis Exercises